Spivak lab team

 - Judy Wu, PhD PhD.
 September 30, 2015.
 “Integrating science and policy: examining effects of neonicotinoid insecticides on honey bee (Apis mellifera L.) and bumble bee (Bombus impatiens Cresson) queens, worker bees, and colony development “ Currently: Assistant Professor, University of Nebraska, Lincoln, Dept. Entomology

-- Matthew Smart, PhD.
+- Autumn Smart, PhD.
 February 12, 2015.
 “The influence of mid-continent agricultural land use on the health and survival of commercially managed honey bee (Apis mellifera L.) colonies.”
 Currently: Wildlife Biologist, USGS Jamestown, North Dakota

 - Mike Goblirsch, PhD.
 October 2014.
 “The effects of Nosema ceranae on honey bee health” Currently, Post-doctoral researcher, Univ Minnesota